MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## Why do I see the Step content failed to load message in the HoloLens app?

-If the amount and complexity of content added to a step will result in a poor experience for the operators of the guide, Dynamics 365 Guides displays a serios of warnings.
+If the amount and complexity of content added to a step will result in a poor experience for the operators of the guide, Dynamics 365 Guides displays a series of warnings.
 When the complexity reaches a certain limit, you'll see the following message.

 ![Screenshot of Step content failed to load message.](media/step-content-failed-load.jpg "Screenshot of Step content failed to load message")